ddevalk/plugin-hipaa-call-recording/README.md

 ## Details

-This Flex Plugin provides the following functionaligy:
+This Flex Plugin provides the following functionality:

-- a simple way to securly download and store call recordings on your own
+- A simple way to securly download and store call recordings on your own server/service.
+- Dual channel call recording.
+- Prevents call recording URL from being exposed in Flex Insights.

 ## Setup